 - Goodfellas (1990)

 - A Night to Remember (1958)

-If I use a quote or borrow information from another source, I will give credit where it’s due as well as provide a link to the original source.
+All photos used are either production photos available on the internet or screenshots captured by me to illustrate a point.
+If I use a quote or learn information from another source, I will give credit where it’s due as well as provide a link to the original source.

 As an Amazon Associate, Kutoku, Partnerize, and ShopStyle Collective associate, I earn from qualifying purchases.